Event: International Congress 2019

 - Abstracts on research must be presented in five headed paragraphs in the following order: Aims and hypothesis, Background, Methods, Results, and Conclusions (In CAPITALS).

 - Abstracts should present novel findings or new interpretations of existing data.
 They should include brief details of the rationale for the research and the methods used, including, if appropriate, the statistical approach.
-The major findings should be stated; it will not be acceptable, for example, to state merely that “the results will be discussed”.
+The major findings should be stated.
+NB: If abstract does not follow the requested format, it will NOT be accepted.
+Please do not state ‘Data will be available’.
+Limited data also means it is less likely to be accepted.
+Case reports will NOT be accepted.

 - The title of the abstract must be strictly coherent with the data included in the abstract and the conclusions must be warranted by information included in the results section.